DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-13 Narrative Stuff.md

 ### Clearing a "Boss Room" for the First Time
 - Condition: Upon defeating the waves of enemies in a boss room for the first time
 - Description: Hidetomo comes to talk to Allister (Assume this is our first time meeting him).
+Hidetomo remarks that although Allister has made decent progress, there is still no hope of escaping Avernoth.